 There are two primary amino acids found in foods considered to be organosulfur compounds – cysteine and methionine.
 While methionine is an essential amino acid, cysteine can be synthesized by the body, making it non-essential.
 However, dietary sulfur is necessary for the production of cysteine.
 (19) These amino acids and other organosulfur compounds can be found in plant-based foods, such as vegetables, nuts, and legumes, as well as several animal-based foods, including meat, seafood, poultry, and eggs.
 (19)

 Sulfur has long been used for several therapeutic applications in medicine.
 As a natural anti-microbial, sulfur is an effective treatment for certain dermatological conditions, such as acne, dandruff, rosacea, and warts.
 (12) Sulfur is also used in the metabolism of certain medications, including antibiotics, anti-inflammatories, and anticonvulsant drugs.
 (25)

-While there is no recommended daily allowance (RDA) for sulfur, the health benefits of sulfur are clear, and eating sulfur foods is the best way to ensure you’re consuming adequate amounts through your diet.
+While there is no recommended dietary allowance (RDA) for sulfur, the health benefits of sulfur are clear and eating sulfur foods is the best way to ensure you’re consuming adequate amounts through your diet.

 Sulfur is found in many plant- and animal-based foods.
 Eating a balanced diet incorporating a variety of foods can help ensure you’re getting enough sulfur.
 (19)